 Keeping It Green

 For households that value environmental protection, as well as those that are dealing with allergies, asthma, or other respiratory conditions, green cleaning options exist.
-Your linens are easy enough - there are plenty of non-toxic detergents on the market.
-You can even find eco-friendly dry cleaning services in many areas.
+Your linens are easy enough as there are plenty of non-toxic detergents on the market.
+You can even find eco-friendly dry-cleaning services in many areas.
 If allergies are a problem, a HEPA filter vacuum should help you suck up even the most minuscule contaminants lurking in the creases of your mattress.
-Don't forget, you can start with organic bedding, including sheets and pillows, to reduce allergens right off the bat.
+Do not forget, you can start with organic bedding, including sheets and pillows, to reduce allergens right off the bat.
 With proper effort and information, your bed and bedding can remain nearly as clean, safe, and comfortable as the day you bought it.